Genivia/ugrep/README.md

     $ cd ugrep
     $ ./configure && make -j

-This builds `ugrep` in the `ugrep/src` directory and copy it to `ugrep/bin`.
+This builds `ugrep` in the `ugrep/src` directory and copies it to `ugrep/bin`.
-You can tell which version it is with:
+Make sure all tests pass on your system:

-    $ bin/ugrep -V
+    $ make test
-    ugrep 1.7.3 x86_64-apple-darwin16.7.0

-If you prefer to enable colorized output by default without requiring option `--color` then execute:
+If you prefer colorized output by default without ugrep option `--color`:

-    $ ./configure --enable-color && make -j
+    $ ./configure --enable-color && make -j clean all

-Or pretty output with color and headings by default:
+To produce colorized output with headings by default:

-    $ ./configure --enable-pretty && make -j
+    $ ./configure --enable-pretty && make -j clean all

-To see the details of all build configuration options available, including `--with-grep-path=GREP_PATH`, `--with-grep-colors="GREP_COLORS"`, `--enable-color`, `--enable-pretty`, `--enable-pager`, `--disable-hidden`, and `--disable-mmap`, execute:
+To see the details of all build configuration options available, including `--with-grep-path=GREP_PATH`, `--with-grep-colors="GREP_COLORS"`, `--enable-color`, `--enable-pretty`, `--enable-pager`, `--disable-hidden`, and `--disable-mmap`:

     $ ./configure --help

 After `make` finishes, copy `bin/ugrep` to a convenient location, for example in your `bin` directory.

-Or you can install the **ugrep** utility and its manual page with:
+Or you may want to install the `ugrep` command and its manual page with:

     $ sudo make install